JonathanBuchh/buchh.org/content/about.md

 Hi, I'm Jonathan Buchholz, a junior at Thomas Jefferson High School for Science and Technology chasing the Lord.

-The content of this website is published with a [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/) and the [source code](https://github.com/JonathanBuchh/jonathanbuchh.github.io) has an [MIT License](https://github.com/JonathanBuchh/jonathanbuchh.github.io/blob/main/LICENSE).
+The content of this website is published under a [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/) and the [source code](https://github.com/JonathanBuchh/jonathanbuchh.github.io) is under a [MIT License](https://github.com/JonathanBuchh/jonathanbuchh.github.io/blob/main/LICENSE).

 ## Colophon